mgrebenets/SpriteKitAutoLayout/README.md

 ## Requirements

-Just like SpriteKit itself SpriteKitAutoLayout is available both for iOS and OSX platforms.
+Just like SpriteKit itself SpriteKitAutoLayout is available both for iOS and OS X platforms.

 - Min iOS version is 7.0
-- Min OSX version is 10.9
+- Min OS X version is 10.9

 ## Limitations & Issues

-- Setting constraints for SKLabelNode is tricky if you want to use `.CenterX`, `.CenterY` or other attributes.
+- Setting constraints for `SKLabelNode` is tricky if you want to use `.CenterX`, `.CenterY` or other attributes.
 - No support for intrinsic size on labels and sprites.

 ## Roadmap